bekk/bekk-christmas/post/javascript/writing-javascript-with-only-six-characters-1.md

 []()!+
 ```

-You've probably seen this trick (ab-)used before.
+This is a well-known trick, but not that many developers know how it actually works.
 Today, we're gonna look at how it works under the hood.
 Let's create the string `"self"` using only our funny little subset of characters.

 Our target string will be `"self"`, as an homage to the programming language Self for being one of the inspirations for JavaScript.